moderndatacompany/dataos.info/docs/resources/lens/overview.md

 ##  Creating a Lens

 Lens are used to organize entities and connections between entities.
-Usually one lens is created for each table in the database, such as `sales`, `orders`, `products`, etc.
+Usually one Lens is created for each table in the database, such as `sales`, `orders`, `products`, etc.

-In the table attribute of the lens, define the base table.
+In the table attribute of the Lens, define the base table.
 Here, it will be the sales table.

 ### **1. Loading data from the data source**